-The images shown are testament to the LeviCell’s effective embryo isolation capabilities.
-Fertilized mouse embryos were resuspended in levitation buffer and loaded into the LeviCell.
-A mere 20 minutes later, the fertilized embryos – characterized by the polar bodies – are clearly seen levitating.
+The images shown are testament to the LeviCellTM’s effective embryo isolation capabilities.
+Fertilized mouse embryos were resuspended in levitation buffer and loaded into the LeviCellTM.
+After 20 minutes, the fertilized embryos – characterized by the polar bodies – are clearly seen levitating.
 Collection of the embryos is easily done – without the cumbersome and damaging manual washing procedure.

 C. elegans levitation

 As a model organism for research, C. elegans continues to play a key role in our understanding of the fundamental aspects of developmental biology, neurobiology, aging, and molecular genetics.
 Unfortunately, their large size and inherent fragility make C. elegans difficult to work with as they typically require manual manipulation and sorting.
 Current assays involving the use of this nematode require a high level of expertise and finesse to successfully isolate a viable population.

 The LeviCellTM simplifies the process of isolating C. elegans, thereby minimizing time spent on troubleshooting deficiencies in separation methods or instruments.
 As evident in the following image, the LeviCellTM clearly levitated C. elegans undergoing different stages of development into different heights, with eggs levitating higher than adults, and developing nematodes levitating closer to the line of separation.

 Mouse organoid levitation

 Much of what we have learned about embryonic development originated from extrapolating observations made from mice and other animal models to human biology.
 Organoids are three-dimensional cell cultures produced in-vitro to model features of whole organs.
 These specialized cell clusters play an instrumental role in helping scientists diagnose and develop treatments for various diseases as well as determine the roles of certain cells.